BeamNG.drive: Physics

 An example of a vehicle collision during gameplay in BeamNG.drive.
-The implementation of soft-body physics allows vehicle damage to be realistically simulated, as shown by a pop-up in the bottom-left corner of the screen.
+The implementation of soft-body physics allows vehicle damage to be realistically simulated, not only the exterior panels are simulated, damage to the chassis, engine and suspension components is also applied.

 BeamNG.drive uses soft-body physics to simulate vehicle dynamics and collisions between objects and vehicles.
 Algorithms have been created and optimized for the game's physics system.
 The game relies heavily on code in Lua and uses packets of local data using the Lua network system while the game is running.
 The game's engine calculates physics equations and problems in real-time during gameplay.

 Vehicles in the game consist of a soft-body node-beam structure similar to those in Rigs of Rods.
-Node-beam structures are represented in a JSON-like text file format, called "JBeams".
+Node-beam structures are represented in a JSON-like text file format, called "JBeam".
 The physics engine simulates a network of interconnected nodes and beams, which combine to form an invisible skeleton of a vehicle with realistic weights and masses.
 In terms of soft-body physics, vehicles realistically flex and deform as stress, such as impacts from collisions, is applied to the skeleton.
 Aside from body deformation, various other types of damage are simulated such as degraded engines, detached doors and shattered windows.
 If a vehicle is severely damaged or if it runs out of fuel, the engine may fail, rendering the vehicle unusable; additionally, the vehicle will also fail from overloading the driveshaft, clutch, and other important components that can result in catastrophic failure to the vehicle.
 Tires can be blown out and fuel tanks may explode after enough damage to the rear of the vehicle.

 Modding

 BeamNG.drive has native modding support, and mods can be installed from an officially maintained mod repository which can be accessed both from the website and within the game itself.
-The mod manager automatically checks for updates and partially manages dependencies.
+The mod manager allows users to enable/disable installed mods, list possibly broken mods and automatically checks for mod updates.
 The mod repository's policies prohibit the modification of core game files.
 The game also accepts mods hosted outside the main repository, however such mods do not get automatically updated by the game mod manager.
+Online multiplayer may be enabled by the popular mod BeamMP.